sprguillen/britecore-exam/README.md

 The project has 2 important components at work: **./src/components/Datatable.vue** and **./src/components/EditModal.vue;** please feel free to check, I almost made sure that there are code comments.
-The edit modal component does not directly edit the description, instead it handles the display of the modal where the user enter a new description and should pass the data containing the new description to the parent using emit (a form of communication from child to parent component in VueJS without the use of state management such as VueX or an EventBus).
+The edit modal component changes the description by calling a vuex mutation that will mutate the payment store (which is a hard-coded mock data).
 The datatable component is semi-adaptable in that it can accept props and display them depending on the props given but in the real world I would have remove parts of the code where filters are static (I wrote it to cater specifically on the sample data given).
 But it will not be much of a hardwork because the framework